News Explorer

 Description macOS iOS tvOS

-Summarize notifications Defines when notifications for new news items should be summarized, instead of generated as separate notifications.
+Summarize notifications Defines when notifications for new articles should be summarized, instead of generated as separate notifications.

-Include images Defines if an image should be included in the notification, when the news items contain at least one image reference.
+Include images Defines if an image should be included in the notification, when the articles contain at least one image reference.

 General settings ›